EPFLCloudPrint/EPFLCloudPrint/README.md

 - `wget` the correct printer driver and install it,
 - run `$ Administration/install.sh` to configure the server printer (Mac OSX users might need to add `sudo`),
 - start the server with `# apachectl start`,
-- everything should be ok, you can test from `localhost` in your browser.

-## Statistics

-To study performance, some data is logged to `Administration/stats.csv`.
+- to study performance, some data is logged to `Administration/stats.csv`.
 Depending on your apache configuration, you might need to manually have to give the correct rights with `chown _www Admininstration/stats.csv`.
 You can see which data gets logged in `php/print.php`.
+- everything should be ok, you can test from `localhost` in your browser.

 ======
 This project was originally developed during Facebook Hackathon 2014 organized by Hackers@EPFL (http://hackersatepfl.com).